How We Do and Don't Screen Pregnant Mothers

 All adoption professionals have different opinions on birth mother drug screening.
 American Adoptions believes that our approach is more effective in determining birth mother drug use and infant exposure earlier in the process, and that it helps promote trust and honesty throughout the adoption process.

-To learn more about our drug screening policy, contact American Adoptions today at 1-800-ADOPTION or click the following for free adoption information.
+To learn more about our drug screening policy, click the following for free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.